asmuth/clip/README.md

 [SCREENCAST][2]: the FnordMetric-instance we use to track our social dating app.

+[FnordMetric v1.0 unstable/alpha release](http://github.com/paulasmuth/fnordmetric/tree/v1.0-alpha) **important: if you want to contribute, please do so on the v1.0 branch**

 ----

 FnordMetric keeps track of your data and draws nice timeline plots.